UserPointer/Holy-B/README.md

 <img src = "images/HolyB.png" height = 400>
 <p>

-Holy B - inspired by the language B and Holy C.
+Holy B is a sacred programming language to make it easy to communicate with God on any device.